jaxxstorm/leebriggs.co.uk/_posts/2024-02-26-cheap-kubernetes-loadbalancers.md

 So let's see what this could look like with Tailscale.
 We'll install the Tailscale operator into our cluster, but first we need to knock out a few small steps.

+{% include note.html content="I am showcasing this with DigitalOcean Kubernetes, but this will work on ANY Kubernetes cluster, even your homelab.
+Try it!" %}

 ### Create your Tailnet

 The first step along this journey is to [sign up for Tailscale](https://login.tailscale.com/start?source=leebriggs.co.uk) and create a Tailnet.
 This is a network that your Kubernetes cluster will join, and allows anyone on the Tailnet to access the Kubernetes cluster.